Nikola IPO Announced Via Merger With VectoIQ

 Currently, Nikola and VectoIQ are waiting for approval from the SEC.
 The companies expect to complete the merger in the second quarter of 2020 (between April and May).
 The combined company will trade on the Nasdaq under the ticker NKLA.

-If you want to learn about more investment opportunities, sign up for our free e-letter below.
-You’ll receive investing ideas and tips from market experts.
+If you want to learn about more investment opportunities, sign up for our free Profit Trends e-letter below.
+You’ll receive investing ideas and tips from market experts with a special emphasis on news in the electric vehicle space.
 Whether you’re a beginner or an experienced investor, you’ll find useful insight.

 Nikola is pushing forward in its plans to produce its products.
 If it can deliver on its promises, the company could be the global leader in the zero-emissions industry.
 And if the numbers line up, the Nikola IPO might be something investors want to get in on.